 The Hon Dame Silvia Cartwright PCNZM, DBE, QSO

-The Trust is run by Trustees, who work voluntarily.
-We have a paid part time Trust Manager and seek applications for prospective Trustees is to commence at the annual meeting in April each year.
+The Trust is run by Trustees, who work voluntarily, and a paid part time Trust Manager.
+We seek applications for prospective Trustees is to commence at the annual meeting in April each year.
 We presently have eight trustees on the board who are located throughout New Zealand.

 Jenni Tupu (Chair)